Millsy102/docssitetemplate/GITHUB_SETUP_GUIDE.md

 # Complete GitHub Setup Guide

 ## Current Issue
 Your Git is configured with the wrong GitHub account.
-It's currently set to `[old-username]` but your actual GitHub account is `[your-username]`.
+It's currently set to `[old-username]` but your actual GitHub account is `Millsy102`.

 ## Step-by-Step Fix